danp0kes/triple-ten-projects/projects/zuber/README.md

 # Zuber (SQL)

 ## Introduction

 Zuber, a new ride-sharing company is launching in Chicago.
 Working with a database, data from competitors will be analyzed and a hypothesis about the impact of weather on ride frequency will be tested.

+## Goal

+Determine if ride times increase with changes in weather.

+## Key Findings

+The null hypothesis that the average duration is the same on rainy and dry Saturdays is rejected.
+This was done using a two sided t-test.
+Instead, the test found that rainy and dry Saturdays have a different ride duration time.

 ## Data Description